gabrielstik/rooting/README.md

 _Note that if you want to make this parameter as default for all your virtual hosts, you have to do this changes on_ `/etc/apache2/apache2.conf` _file._

+#### SSL Issues
+If your website is in https, you might have 2 _.conf_ files :
+* mywebsite.conf
+* mywebsite-xx-ssl.conf

+All you need is do the same changes on the ssl _.conf_ file

 Then apply : `sudo service apache2 restart`.

+## Usage
+Comming soon

 Thank you ! :thumbsup: